-Through the Virtual Shipyard Training Program, Dassault Systèmes is helping 16 local companies develop the digital capabilities used worldwide to test construction, manage the entire lifecycle of projects, and link companies in to their supply chains, to enable them to compete for major defence work.
+Through the Virtual Shipyard Training Program, the South Australian Government is helping local companies develop the digital capabilities used worldwide to test construction, manage the entire lifecycle of projects, and link companies in to the supply chains of Prime Contractors, to enable them to compete for major defence work.

-Through the Virtual Shipyard Program, a high-value, world-class supply chain, will be developed and retained in South Australia, creating sustainable jobs into the future and positioning the state at the forefront of industrial digital capability development in Australia across not only defence, but other industry sectors too, such as mining, agriculture and healthcare.
+Through the Virtual Shipyard Program, a high-value, world-class supply chain, will be developed and retained in South Australia, creating sustainable jobs into the future and positioning the state at the forefront of industrial digital capability development in Australia across not only defence, but other industry sectors too, such as mining, agriculture, healthcare, space, ICT, cyber and information security.

-Eight South Australian companies are already participating in the Virtual Shipyard Program, which is being delivered at Regency TAFE SA.
-The following companies are doing round one of the program, with a further eight companies to be selected through an Expression of Interest (EOI) process:
+Sixteen South Australian companies are participating in the Virtual Shipyard Program, which is being delivered at Regency TAFE SA.

 - APC Technology